Recommended portfolio from DNB Carnegie

 Weekly and daily recommendations

 This week's recommendations from DNB Carnegie are updated, with certain exceptions, on this page every Monday.
-If you have access to DNB's Equity Trading Service, you will receive the recommendations when logged in early Monday morning on our trading platform.
+If you have access to DNB's equity trading service, you will receive the recommendations when logged in early Monday morning on our trading platform.

 Daily buy and sell recommendations from our analysts are also available when logged in.